miramastoras/samples/README.md

   create_snapshot.py

-    - Create_snapshot.py --> takes a snapshot of the amazon resource database everyday and deletes the snapshot from 8 days ago.
+    - Create_snapshot.py --> takes a snapshot of the amazon resource EC2 instance everyday and deletes the snapshot from 8 days ago.